SvenLilge/Continuum-MultiRobot-Estimation/README.md

 State Estimation for Continuum Multi-Robot Systems on SE(3)\
 Sven Lilge, Timothy D. Barfoot, Jessica Burgner-Kahrs\
-IEEE Transactions on Robotics 2024 (To appear)
+IEEE Transactions on Robotics 2024

 **Detailed instructions on how to use this code [can be found here](https://github.com/SvenLilge/Continuum-MultiRobot-Estimation/wiki/Documentation)!**